Judge orders Los Angeles to move thousands of homeless | KWHL

 Judge orders Los Angeles to move thousands of homeless

-Associated Press (AP) — A federal judge has ordered Los Angeles city and county to move thousands of homeless people who are living near freeways, saying their health is at risk from pollution and the coronavirus.
-Judge David O. Carter issued a preliminary injunction Friday requiring relocation of an estimated 6,000 to 7,000 people camping near freeway ramps and under overpasses and bridges.
-The order would take effect on May 22.
-Carter says those people are at risk from the coronavirus, lead and other pollutants, and from accidents and earthquakes.
+LOS ANGELES (AP) — A federal judge has ordered Los Angeles city and county to move thousands of homeless people living near freeways after an agreement on a plan fell through.
+The judge on Friday set a Sept.
+1 deadline to provide shelter for an estimated 6,000 to 7,000 people camping near freeway ramps and overpasses.
+The city and county have to have a preliminary plan ready by June 12.
+The judge says homeless people near freeways are at special risk from pollution and being injured by a car.
+Last week, Carter gave the city and county until Friday to come up with a plan for providing “humane” housing.